 So once again I stood there looking at pieces of cloth.
 I knew someone could do a better job designing one that made middle age women feel better when they donned it.
 Lands End does a good job, letting the shopper pick and choose from a myriad of different tops and bottoms to create a unique suit that the shopper feels best suits (no pun intended) her needs.
 Still that falls short.

 Perhaps nothing short of something created by J.K.
-Rowling that doesn't change the suit itself, but creates an illusion in the mind of the wearer that she, too, looks like Christie Brinkley when she dons the suit.
+Rowling that doesn't change the suit itself, but creates an illusion in the mind of the wearer whom she, too, looks like Christie Brinkley when she dons the suit.
 In this case, I really think ignorance is bliss.
 I'm game.
 Perhaps the Empress can have new clothes after all.